 Sara Cassidy is a journalist and editor and the author of ten novels for young readers, including A Boy Named Queen.
 Her books have been selected for the Junior Library Guild, and she has been a finalist for the Chocolate Lily Award, the Bolen Books Children’s Book Prize, the Rocky Mountain Book Award, the Diamond Willow Award, the Ruth and Sylvia Schwartz Children’s Book Award, the Manitoba Young Readers’ Choice Award and the Silver Birch Express Award.
 Recently, Sara authored the picture book Helen’s Birds, illustrated by Sophie Casson.
 She has also won a National Magazine Award (Gold) for a piece in Today’s Parent.
-Sara has taught at Camosun College and she is co-founder and past artistic director of the Victoria Writers Festival.
+She lives in Victoria.